-Four universities provide in-demand degree programs on the Lower Columbia College campus, significantly enhancing the ability of local residents and LCC graduates to complete higher levels of education--in their own community.
+Five universities provide in-demand degree programs on the Lower Columbia College campus, significantly enhancing the ability of local residents and LCC graduates to complete higher levels of education--in their own community.

 Unlike students who move away to complete a four-year degree, local graduates are more likely to stay and work in the community.
 Professionals with advanced degrees, in addition to skilled workers in the vocational trades, help attract new business and industry.
 This benefits everyone.